Jane Skeeter, LEED® AP

 Some of Jane’s other accomplishments are: Past President of NAWBO-LA, National Association of Women Business Owners, SFVBJ’s Women in Business CEO of the Year and one of ten to win their Business Woman of the Decade award; the L. A. SBA’s Women in Business Champion of the Year; 2012 Small Business of the Year from the 23rd State Senate District; the most recent, Pioneer Woman Award from the Los Angeles City Commission on the Status of Women; and the NAWBO/Wells Fargo National Trailblazer Award, along with a variety of others.

-The company has won numerous awards for its innovative products, 2 Crystal Achievements Awards from The National Glass Association and Best of Boutique Award from Hospitality Design Magazine.
+The company has won numerous awards for its innovative products, 2 Crystal Achievements Awards from The National Glass Association, Best of BDNY 2016 for Architectural Product and Best of Boutique Award from Hospitality Design Magazine.
 Jane is a highly regarded consultant, popular lecturer and community activist, currently sitting on the Advisory Board of Woodbury University School of Business, and is an active member on the boards of The Valley Economic Alliance, VICA, Val*Pac, The Boys & Girls Club of the West Valley, The Valley Group, NAWBO-LA Foundation, Promerica Bank Advisory Board and a Trustee of West Hills Hospital.